langston-barrett/czz/_sources/architecture.rst.txt

 translates programs into the Crucible-JVM IR, whereas czz-llvm translates them into the Crucible-LLVM IR.
 The functionality in czz core is polymorphic over (i.e., agnostic to) the Crucible IR extension.
-While Crucible is capable of symbolic execution, czz only uses for concrete execution.
+While Crucible is capable of symbolic execution, czz only uses it for concrete execution.